 Includes work-related accidents and illnesses taking into account all fully consolidated companies, provided that they are part of the consolidation scope.
-2 Employees of partner companies contracted by Covestro whose accidents occurred on one of our company premises.

 We work tirelessly to keep the incidence of accidents as low as possible in the future as well.
 Implementation of the SafeGuard safety program and introduction of the ISO 45001 standard provided fresh momentum for our efforts toward safety in the workplace.
 This was an important step for us toward meeting our goal of zero accidents.
 In the reporting year, workplace accidents involving our employees declined to 35 (previous year: 46), improving our employees' RIR by 0.05 points.
 In contrast, the RIR of our contractors' employees rose by 0.05 points.